 much Water should I Drink when Exercising

-gallon for women, up to one gallon a day for men?
+gallon of water per day and up to one gallon of water a day for men.

 Water = Fat Burn